Naming Ionic Compounds With Common Polyatomic Ions

 What Are Polyatomic Ions?

 Polyatomic ions are clusters of two or more atoms that function as a single charged unit.
-Which means examples include the sulfate (SO₄²⁻), nitrate (NO₃⁻), ammonium (NH₄⁺), and carbonate (CO₃²⁻) ions.
+Examples include the sulfate (SO₄²⁻), nitrate (NO₃⁻), ammonium (NH₄⁺), and carbonate (CO₃²⁻) ions.
 Unlike monatomic ions, which consist of a single atom, polyatomic ions retain internal covalent bonds and possess distinct molecular geometries.

 Common Polyatomic Ions You’ll Encounter